Skip to contents

 prior_simulation

 logical.
-If TRUE, no observations are fed to the model, and instead simulations from prior distributions are returned
+If TRUE, no observations are fed to the model, and instead simulations from prior distributions are returned.

 residuals